stratoit/internship_2019/ROS_Realsense/README.md

 **Fig 7**: 0m net theoritical distance

-3. #### Simultaneously viewing the T265 camera output on ROS and RealSense viewer to check for discrepancies between the two
+3. #### Simultaneously viewing the T265 camera output on ROS and RealSense&trade; viewer to check for discrepancies between the two

     **Experiment**: We moved the cart along the same path twice, once using ROS only and the other time using RealSense viewer.

     _We were unable to run the both of them simultaneously because while one of them runs, the other can not capture the input stream._

-    **Result**: The ROS viewer and the RealSense viewer outputs were not consistent as mentioned in the table above.
+    **Result**: The ROS viewer and the RealSense&trade; viewer outputs were not consistent as mentioned in the table above.

 4. #### Using the D400 camera with R-TabMap (visual odometry)